zde-uzh/proto4diged-handbook/docs/3_presentation/04_documentation.en.md

 ## Accessibility and Presentation

 Depending on the size, complexity, and innovative content of a DSE, **different requirements** may need to be met by DSE documentation, but it should fulfil certain basic requirements in its presentation:
-It should be recognisable as documentation and provided alongside the list of edited texts, the index, or the search functions.
+It should be recognizable as documentation and provided alongside the list of edited texts, the index, or the search functions.

 We generally recommend clearly separating the categories of documentation into technical, philological, and organizational topics.
 General information on the project structure can also be presented outside the documentation (e.g., as a
 [_project entry page_](../3_presentation/02_access.en.md) about the institutions, team, or funding involved).
 Background information on the edited content is generally **not part of the documentation** (such as scientific supplements in the form of [_overview comments_](../2_Editionsarbeit/06_commenting.en.md)). **Citation suggestions** can be included in the documentation, but the minimum requirement is, as already mentioned, to provide a clearly visible citation suggestion for each distinct page.
 It should not be necessary to consult the documentation in order to cite a DSE.